 Our program is strategically located in Louisiana north of New Orleans on the north shore of Lake Pontchartrain.
 It is geographically diverse, with administrative offices in Lacombe, classrooms in Mandeville, and clinical sites located at various locations in Mandeville, Covington, Hammond, Lacombe, Slidell, and Bogalusa.

 Our program of Cardiovascular Technology has been programmatically accredited by the Committee on Accreditation of Allied Health Education Programs (CAAHEP).
 This means that the training our students receive meets certain standards that have been approved by professionals in the field of echocardiography and is consequently of the highest quality in the country.
 Our program currently meets or exceeds the CAAHEP required thresholds for retention rate, passing of certification exams, and employment placement.

 Specifically, these outcomes are:

 Retention rate: 85.0 %

 Successful Passage of Certification Exams: 72.7 %

 Post-graduation Employment: 70.6 %

 The Cardiovascular Technology program teaches students to perform diagnostic ultrasounds of the heart and vascular system.
-It is a two year curriculum and we begin a new class only once a year in September.
-Between 8 and 12 students are accepted for each September class.
+It is a 15 month curriculum and we begin a new class only once a year in October.
+Between 8 and 12 students are accepted for each class.

 In contrast to an electrocardiogram (EKG) that measures the electrical currents in the heart, an echocardiogram shows a real-time image of a beating heart on a display screen as the cardiovascular technologist (CVT) performs the test.
 The electrocardiogram tells about the electrical health of the heart while the echocardiogram tells the structural health of the heart, its motion, and its valves.